S1ntax3rror/LinuxTaskManager/README.md

 A complete, modular Linux process monitor & manager with C core, JSON daemon, Spring Boot REST API, and Thymeleaf web UI.

+You can find the report and the presentation in the docs folder.

 ## Features
 - **C core library**: parses `/proc` into `proc_stat` structs
 - **Background daemon**: polls core and serves JSON over a UNIX socket